The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

 - In Elizabeth Moon's novel Victory Conditions, the section in which the villains attack the Moray shipyards features heroic deaths for a group of the author's friends.

-- As Piers Anthony's Xanth series now consists almost entirely of material suggested by fans, the series now includes many references to actual readers.
+- As Piers Anthony's Xanth series now consists almost entirely of material suggested by fans, the series now includes many references to actual readers (for example, if someone gives an idea for a certain magical talent, he might name the character who has it after the fan that suggested it).
 A major character, Jenny Elf, is named in honor of a real girl and Xanth reader who was paralyzed in a car accident.

 - Interestingly, How Much For Just The Planet? was used in Duane's Young Wizards Series as the title of an alien TV show.